 Spillover

 Spillover is the percentage of out-of-program LED savings from program participants that can be attributed to program influences even though the participants did not receive technical or financial support for this equipment.
-Any respondent who indicated that they purchased additional LED equipment outside of a PA program was asked whether their participation in any PA-sponsored program (any past program or a lighting program) or market actors they have interacted with through a program (program expert) influenced their decision to purchase this additional equipment.
+Consistent with previous research, any respondent who indicated that they purchased additional LED equipment outside of a PA program was asked whether their participation in any PA-sponsored program (any past program or a lighting program) or market actors they have interacted with through a program (program expert) influenced their decision to purchase this additional equipment.
+If a customer indicates that a market actor influenced their decision to purchase non-program equipment, then the initial spillover score is reduced by 50% since it was less about the program that influenced their decision to purcahse the equipment and more about the market actor.

 Respondents were then asked why they did not request an incentive for the additional LEDs.
 If respondents indicated that the equipment did not qualify for an incentive, we reduced their previously calculated spillover score by 50%.
+This action results in a decrease in spillover because the likely reason the customer purchased the equipment outside the program was because the customer assumed it was a different type of equipment not covered by the program.
+Therefore, the program did not fully cause the customer to purchase the equipment meaning the spillover credited is less.
 After calculating a respondent’s initial spillover rate, the DNV team reviewed each estimate to ensure it was consistent with other survey responses, similar to free-ridership, regarding influence from recommendations, prior program participation, and prior experience with LED equipment.

 Since self-reported quantity estimates are notoriously unreliable and the study team did not conduct any on-site inventories to count spillover lamps/fixtures, spillover was calculated using respondent self-reported program influence of purchasing additional equipment and an out of program adjustment factor.
 The out of program adjustment factor that was used to calculate spillover was developed from the Massachusetts 2019 NTG study.
 In Massachusetts, to calculate the spillover impact on all purchases, the team first compared all LEDs found on-site during lighting inventories to program tracking data for those sites.
 Any remaining LED products were considered out of program and included in the spillover calculation as the out-of-program quantity.
 An out-of-program adjustment factor was created that was then applied to program savings at each site to derive the out-of-program quantities for each respondent.
 The out-of-program adjustment factor was multiplied by the average influence factor by equipment type to determine the overall spillover factor.
 The on-site adjustment factors were 1.15% for exterior, 3.57% for high and low bay, 4.15% for fixtures, 0.64% for TLED, and 1.21% for screw-based.